 Q: If you could give a piece of advice to your younger self, what would it be?

 "Just because someone else does not believe it’s possible, don’t let their fears rub off onto you.
 It is amazing what you can achieve when you work hard and maintain a positive attitude.
 Be nice and kind to everyone as you never know when you may need their help."

 Q: How do the lessons and skill sets you’ve learnt in the RAF transfer into everyday business?

 "Wow - the list is endless.
-The ability to make good, well thought out decisions under pressure and to remain calm when stressed is really important.
-To understand the power of the team and to empower everyone within that team to speak up and challenge each other.
+The ability to make good, well thought out decisions under pressure and to remain calm when stress is really important.
+To understand the power of the team and to empower everyone within that team to speak up and challenge each other."

 "To lead others and to be led when necessary, not in an autocratic manner but often from stepping back so you can see the bigger picture.
 To name but a few!"

 "Try to be a rainbow in someone's cloud" - Maya Angelou"

 Q: Was being a woman in the RAF a barrier, and if so, how did you overcome it?

 "It was challenging but not a barrier as it certainly did not stop me.
 I’ve always enjoyed working with and being surrounded by men and so that was not a problem.
 I did miss female company especially when away on detachments overseas though.
 There was often unconscious bias from more senior colleagues, but there has to be pioneers for any environment to change and I am proud to have been one of these."